Tinkerforge/doc/en/source/Software/API_Bindings_uC_Custom_HAL.rst

 The communication between the Host and the Bricks and Bricklets uses SPI Mode 3:

- * CPOL=1: Clock polarity is inverted: HIGH when inactive
+* CPOL=1: clock polarity is inverted, high when inactive
- * CPHA=1: Clock phase is shifted: Data is read on falling edge
+* CPHA=1: clock phase is shifted, data is read on falling edge

 Data is transmitted MSB first.
 The default clock frequency is 1.4 MHz, but Bricks and Bricklets support